Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Conclusion

 Special care was taken in model calibration.
 The model shows good performance in comparison with CMIP models, accurately representing the climatological patterns of the main climate variables (Fig. \ref{fig:rmse}).
 The high computational efficiency of the ARP-GEM model, along with the development of a suite of gradually varying resolution configurations, enables effective model tuning.
 In particular, it allows for managing TOA radiation close to the Earth-observed radiative balance.
 This suggests that simulations at 2.6 and 1.3 km resolutions can be reasonably tuned with this model.

 We perform sensitivity tests on the convection scheme at a 2.6 km resolution.
 They yield contrasting results.
-With increasing resolution, the PDF of the daily precipitation tend to improve without convection.
-High-resolution simulated PDFs tend to match observed PDFs more closely.
-In particular, precipitation increases in the intermediate regime and decreases in the high regime, helping to correct biases that require deep convection (Section \ref{fig:pdf}).
-This suggests a decreasing role for the convection parameterization.
-The PDFs appear well-represented without convection at 2.6 km.
-At high resolution, wave power spectra are more accurately represented (Fig. \ref{fig:spectres}).
-In addition, some differences between simulations with and without convection -- especially those related to tropical variability -- are reduced at high resolution, as shown in the daily precipitation PDFs (Section \ref{sec:pdf}) and tropical wave spectra.
-This may suggest a decreasing role of convection at high resolution or an improved coupling with the circulation.
+Variability tends to improve at high resolution and without parameterized convection.
+With increasing resolution, the PDF of the daily precipitation is better represented without parameterized deep convection.
+High-resolution simulated PDFs tend to closely match observed PDFs.
+In particular, precipitation increases in the intermediate regime and decreases in the high regime, helping to correct biases that require parameterized deep convection (Section \ref{fig:pdf}).
+This suggests a decreasing role for convection parameterization.
+Wave power spectra appear more accurately represented without parameterized convection (Fig. \ref{fig:spectres}).
+In addition, some differences between simulations with and without parameterized deep convection -- especially those related to tropical variability -- are reduced at high resolution, as shown in the daily precipitation PDFs (Section \ref{sec:pdf}) and tropical wave spectra.
+This may suggest a decreasing role of parameterized convection at high resolution or an improved coupling with the circulation.

-In contrast, the mean state does not show such improvement with high resolution, and the main model structures are entrenched in biases when deep convection is turned off.
+In contrast, the mean state does not show such improvement with high resolution, and the main model structures are entrenched in larger biases when deep convection is turned off.
 Indeed, without parameterized convection, the pattern organization favors precipitation in concentrated, ascending regions, with a tendency toward a double ITCZ.
 The large-scale convective circulation efficiently dries the troposphere by enhancing precipitation efficiency, likely reinforced by a positive feedback.
-With deep convection, part of these biases are recovered, possibly by dispersing the convection , which prevents the concentration of ascent in privileged areas.
+With parameterized deep convection, part of these biases are recovered, possibly by dispersing the convection, which prevents the concentration of ascent in privileged areas.
 Convection schemes should correct the model sufficiently without overcorrecting or introducing distortions.
-In particular, they must not reverse the sign of precipitation pattern biases present in the simulation without convection.
+In particular, they must not reverse the sign of precipitation pattern biases present in the simulation without parameterized convection.